ThoughtWorks-SEA/developer-training/docs/backend/express-deploy-postgres.md

 Once you have everything pushed on GitHub and all your config vars set, click on the **Deploy** tab and manually deploy your `main` branch.
 Once deployment is complete, you should be able to access your Heroku app and test your APIs using Postman.

 Under the **Deploy** tab, you can also choose to enable automatic deploys from the `main` branch, so that any new pushes to the main branch will trigger a new deployment.
 However, this should typically only be enabled if you have sufficient automated tests in place.

+### For More Information
+You could follow the Get Started articles here: https://devcenter.heroku.com/articles/getting-started-with-nodejs